PieterbasNagengast/Azure-vWanVnetMover/README.md

 1. Check if the VNET connection exists in the source vWAN HUB
 2. Remove the VNET connection from the source vWAN HUB
 3. Create the VNET connection in the target vWAN HUB
-4. Adjust the DNS servers in the VNET to the specified DNS servers (if specified)
+4. (optional) Adjust the DNS servers in the VNET to the specified DNS servers
-5. Enable PrivateEndpointNetworkPolicy on each subnet where Private ENdpoints are connected to (if specified)*
+5. (optional) Enable PrivateEndpointNetworkPolicy on each subnet with Private Endpoints*

-*Note: This is especially useful when moving VNET connections to a vWAN HUB with Routing Intent enabled.
+*Note: This required when moving VNET connections to a vWAN HUB with Routing Intent enabled.
 This will make sure that the Private Endpoints are still reachable after moving the VNET connections. ref: [https://docs.microsoft.com/en-us/azure/virtual-wan/virtual-wan-routing-intent](https://learn.microsoft.com/en-us/azure/virtual-wan/how-to-routing-policies#:~:text=If%20you%27re%20using%20Private,configured%20on%20the%20hub.)*

 ## Prerequisites